-ACC505/BUS505 Organizational Creativity, Discovery, and Innovation 3 credits
+ACC505/BUS505 Organizational Creativity, Discovery, and Innovation 3 credits discovery, and innovation.

-This course examines the processes involved in creativity, discovery, and innovation.
 Students explore the motivations involved in innovation both internal to the individual and external to the organization.
 The course provides strong focus on the creative process in a team environment, including managing and leading knowledge workers.
 Course content exposes students to the varied approaches and results of the creative process across disciplines such as psychology, marketing, leadership and general management.